How to Find the Best Night Vision Goggles

 The LLUL-21’s range from $6,900 with Elbit intensifiers to $9,600 with L3 Unfilmed WP paired with ultralight optics.
 They’re also available in Black, Flat Dark Earth, Ranger Green and Gray at no additional cost based on the color you select.
 You can find more info on the LLUL-21’s on our website.

-Training with these things on is crucial, just like gettin accustomed to other pieces of your gear like plate carriers and boots.
+Training with these products on is crucial, just like gettin accustomed to other pieces of your gear like plate carriers and boots.
 You will move differently with night vision on, whether you are in close quarters or you are out in rough terrains with nothing but your backpack and a rifle.

 That being said, training is important to get used to maneuvering with night vision on.
 Check out some training with Core Vision to learn how to do everything with night vision on.